pubnub/react-chat-components/lib/README.md

 ```

 4. Place the components within the Chat state provider in any order that your app requires.
 Components
-   can be tweaked later on using option properties and CSS variables.
+   can be tweaked later on using option properties and CSS variables:

 ```jsx
 const MyCommponent = () => {